 Discussions with patient groups and clinicians indicated that atopic dermatitis creates symptoms for patients and burdens for patients and families that may not be well-captured by standard trial outcomes.
 We heard that although itch and the effects of atopic dermatitis on sleep are central to quality of life, the latter is not always adequately captured in clinical trials.
-Burden and symptom outcomes that are typically not well captured include psychological issues (depression; anxiety; stress on relationships; effects on developmental milestones; effects on self-esteem), pain (distinct from itch), burden of treatment (caregiver burdens; difficulty of adherence by children at school [such as reapplying moisturizers]; perceived burdens of injections versus oral medications; cost; travel to seek medical care), and interference with life activities (missed days of school; missed days of work for parents; missed days of work for patients; disability for the patient's chosen profession).
+Burden and symptom outcomes that are typically not well captured include psychological issues (depression; anxiety; suicidal ideation; stress on relationships; effects on developmental milestones; effects on self-esteem and bullying), pain (distinct from itch), burden of treatment (time spent on treatment; caregiver burdens; difficulty of adherence by children at school [such as reapplying moisturizers]; perceived burdens of injections versus oral medications; cost; travel to seek medical care), and interference with life activities (missed days of school; missed days of work for parents; missed days of work for patients; disability for the patient's chosen profession; presenteeism effects on work and school; restrictions on diet, exercise, and recreation; effects on intimacy).